 Injuries started to creep up on Barkley, and he retired after the 1999–2000 season where he only played twenty games.

 Despite Barkley's lack of championship hardware, he is still well respected for his accomplishments and was named to the NBA's 50th Anniversary All-Time Team.

 John Stockton is best known for being Karl Malone's partner in crime.
 The duo was successful for two decades and even reached the NBA Finals twice.

 John was not a highly touted prospect and fell to the Jazz with the 16th overall pick.
 He would later join forces with the Jazz's 1985 pick, Karl Malone, to form one of the best one-two punches in league history.

 John was more of a pass-first type of point guard like Steve Nash and not a shoot-first guard like Russell Westbrook.
-While John's first year stats were not jaw-dropping in any way, they were solid.
-John scored 5.6 PPG, had 5.1 APG and 1.3 SPG in limited playing time.
+While John's first-year stats were not jaw-dropping in any way, they were solid.
+John scored 5.6 PPG and had 5.1 APG and 1.3 SPG in limited playing time.

-John would slowly get more playing time in the next couple of seasons and in his fourth season, John was able to achieve a break-out year.
-He averaged 14.7 PPG, 13.8 APG and 3 SPG.
-John would then go to average double figures in both scoring and assist for a decade.
+John would slowly get more playing time in the next couple of seasons, and in his fourth season, John was able to achieve a break-out year.
+He averaged 14.7 PPG, 13.8 APG, and 3 SPG.
+John would then go to average double figures in both scoring and assists for a decade.